getbubblenow/bubble/README.md

 This will grab all the submodules and perform an initial build of all components.

+This will take a while to complete, please be patient.

 ## Deployment Modes
 Bubble runs in three different modes.
 In order to launch and use your own Bubble that you can connect devices to and use,